 We focus a high percentage of our spending on developing our staff, at all levels, to support and develop their teaching, which in turns leads to better outcomes for our pupils.
 Research has shown that if day to day teaching is of a high quality and good standard, all children will flourish.
 We send our staff on good quality CPD training, visits to other settings and build close supportive partnerships with other schools and professionals.
-TAs are deployed effectively across the school to support learning.
-Pupil Progress meetings are held every half term with the class teacher and Headteacher, to ensure all children are making good progress and attaining well.
+TAs are deployed effectively across the school to support and enhance learning.
+Pupil Progress discussions are held every half term with the class teacher and Head teacher, to ensure all children are making good progress and attaining well.
+More formal meetings are held every term.
 Where pupils are not making the expected progress, intervention and targeted support is put in place.
 Subject leaders are proactive in leading their subjects.
-We currently employ 2 additional teachers.
-This enables year R to yr 6 to be taught discretely in the mornings for reading, writing and maths.
+We currently employ 2 additional morning teachers.
+This enables year R to yr.
+6 to be taught discretely in the mornings for reading, writing and maths.
 We try to use relevant research to help us to plan our provisions.

-Years 1-6 pupils have regular 1:1 mentoring (target time) sessions with their class teacher to look at targets, feedback and progress.
+Years 1 -6 pupils have regular 1:1 mentoring (target time) sessions with their class teacher to look at targets, feedback and progress.
 This is proving to be very successful and is supported by rational research.
 The EEF research is a useful resource.